microsoft/azure-iot-developer-kit/docs/getting-started.md

 ![][getting-started-driver]

-It normally takes a couple of minutes to finish all the installation depending on your Internet speed.
-Once installation finishes, you will see Visual Studio Code and Arduino shortcuts on your desktop.
+It normally takes a couple of minutes to finish all installations depending on your Internet speed.
+Once installation finishes, you should see Visual Studio Code and Arduino shortcuts on your desktop.

 ![][getting-started-icons]

-### C. Provision Azure services

-**[TODO: Moved to Quick Start]**

 ## Step 3.
 Prepare your hardware